How Long is 60 Meters? Understanding Distance and Scale

 -

 Olympic Swimming Pool: An Olympic-sized swimming pool is 50 meters long.
-Therefore, 60 meters is slightly longer than one and a quarter Olympic swimming pools.
+Because of this, 60 meters is slightly longer than one and a quarter Olympic swimming pools.
 This provides a tangible visual benchmark for many people familiar with swimming pools.

 -